Updated: Jul 8

 Visual for your students to refer to and navigate a space

-Don't put too much into it and don't waste teacher time creating it!
+Please don't put too much into it; don't waste teacher time creating it!

 Before you create one think about the WHY